harsh-dev0/debatable/Contribution.md

 ## Thank You!

 Your contributions make **Debatable** better for everyone.
-We’re excited to see what you’ll bring to the table!
+We're excited to see what you'll bring to the table to help develop this project!

 ---